-Selected Topics in European History 0.5 unit Prerequisite(s): 1.0 unit of history at any level or permission of the instructor
+Selected Topics in European History

+Prerequisite(s): 1.0 unit of history at any level or permission of the instructor

 A combined lecture-seminar course on a selected topic in European history.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.